corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/monitoring-and-logging/metering-collector.md

 ```

 Based on the example configuration above:
-* Nodes `PartyA` and `PartyB` collect [aggregated metering data](#using-AggregatedMeteringCollectionFlow) from the node.
+* Nodes `PartyA` and `PartyB` collect [aggregated metering data](#aggregatedmeteringcollectionflow) from the node.
 This means that only the total number of signing events, which have happened within the specified time period, are shared.
 * Node `PartyB` node collects detailed metering data related to all installed CorDapps called *Corda Finance Demo* (the name must be an exact match).
 * Node `PartyC` collects detailed metering data related to CorDapps with a `.jar` hash either `FC0150EFAB3BBD715BDAA7F67B4C4DB5E133D919B6860A3D3B4C6C7D3EFE25D5` or `44489E8918D7D8F7A3227FE56EC34BFDDF15BD413FF92F23E72DD5D543BD6194`.
 * Node `PartyD` collects detailed metering data related to all CorDapps that have had their `.jar` files signed with the key `AA59D829F2CA8FDDF5ABEA40D815F937E3E54E572B65B93B5C216AE6594E7D6B`.

-To create the configuration file correctly, use the [`RetrieveCordappDataFlow`](#using-RetrieveCordappDataFlow) flow to get detailed information about the CorDapps deployed on your node.
+To create the configuration file correctly, use the <a href="#retrievecordappdataflow">`RetrieveCordappDataFlow`</a> flow to get detailed information about the CorDapps deployed on your node.

 {{< warning >}}
 It is very important that you create the configuration file correctly.
 To do so, you must follow the configuration process described below exactly, otherwise the collection of metering data will fail and the node could even fail to start.
 {{< /warning >}}

-* Use the [`RetrieveCordappDataFlow`](#using-RetrieveCordappDataFlow) flow to get detailed information about the CorDapps deployed on your node.
+* Use the <a href="#retrievecordappdataflow">`RetrieveCordappDataFlow`</a> flow to get detailed information about the CorDapps deployed on your node.
 * Ensure you configure the correct values for the configuration file static keys (`access_configuration`, `network_collectors`, `by_hash`, and so on).
 Any errors, like a typo, will mean your configuration is ignored and the default applied.
 As a result, no metering data will be shared.
 * Ensure that every `.jar` hash, `.jar` signature, and CorDapp name in the configuration matches at least one of the deployed CorDapps.
 This means that you must not whitelist a CorDapp that does not exist.
 This step is essential in order to pass the configuration validation step that runs at node start-up, which checks that the X.500 names used in the configuration file are valid.
 If the configuration validation step fails for any reason, the node will fail to start.